 Our customers often expand the deployment of our platform across large teams and more broadly within the enterprise as they find new use cases for our platform and their employees increasingly interact and gain confidence working with robots.
 Evidence of the power of our land-and-expand model is our customers that exceed significant ARR thresholds.
-For example, as of January 31, 2019, we had 305 customers with ARR of \$100,000 or more and 21 customers with ARR of \$1.0 million or more, which accounted for 61% and 24% of our revenue, respectively, for the fiscal year then ended.
-As of January 31, 2020, we had 597 customers with ARR of \$100,000 or more and 43 customers with ARR of \$1.0 million or more, which accounted for 57% and 21% of our revenue, respectively, for the fiscal year then ended.
-As of January 31, 2021, we had customers with ARR of \$100,000 or more and work of our revenue, respectively, for the fiscal year then ended.
+For example, as of January 31, 2019, we had 305 customers with ARR of \$1.00,000 or more and 21 customers with ARR of \$1.00 million or more, which accounted for 69% and 27% of our revenue, respectively, for the fiscal year then ended.
+As of January 31, 2020, we had 597 customers with ARR of \$1.00,000 or more and 43 customers with ARR of \$1.00 million or more, which accounted for 69% and 25% of our revenue, respectively, for the fiscal year then ended.
+As of January 31, 2021, we had 1,002 customers with ARR of \$1.00,000 or more and 89 customers with ARR of \$1.00 million or more, which accounted for 75% and 35% of our revenue, respectively, for the fiscal year then ended.

-Further evidence of our land-and-expand business model is our dollar-based net retention rate, which was over 130% for our last eight fiscal quarters.
+Further evidence of our land-and-expand business model is our dollar-based net retention rate, which was 153% and 145% as of January 31, 2020 and 2021, respectively.
 We calculate dollar-based net retention rate as of a period end by starting with the ARR from the cohort of all customers as of 12 months prior to such period-end, or the Prior Period ARR.
-We then calculate the ARR from these same customers as of the current period-end, or the Current Period ARR.
+We then calculate the ARR from these same customers as of the current Period ARR.
 Current Period ARR includes any expansion and is net of contraction or attrition over the last 12 months, but does not include ARR from new customers in the current period.
 We then divide the total Current Period ARR by the total Prior Period ARR to arrive at the point-in-time dollar-based net retention rate.

-Furthermore, our dollar-based gross retention rate, which is the percentage of ARR from all license subscription customers as of the year prior that is not lost to customer churn, was
+Furthermore, our dollar-based gross retention rate, which is the percentage of ARR from all subscription customers as of the year prior that is not lost to customer churn, was 96% and 97% as of January 31,

-.
-We calculate our dollar-based gross retention rate as of a period end by starting with the ARR from the cohort of all license subscription customers as of 12 months prior to such period-end, or the Prior Period License ARR.
-We then deduct from the Prior Period License ARR any ARR from license subscription customers who are no longer customers as of the current period end, or the Current Period Remaining ARR.
-We then divide the total Current Period Remaining ARR by the total Prior Period License ARR to arrive at the point-in-time dollar-based gross retention rate.
+2020 and 2021, respectively.
+We calculate our dollar-based gross retention rate as of a period end by starting with the ARR from the cohort of all subscription customers as of 12 months prior to such period-end, or the Prior Period ARR.
+We then deduct from the Prior Period ARR any ARR from subscription customers who are no longer customers as of the current period and, or the Current Period Remaining ARR.
+We then divide the total Current Period Remaining ARR by the total Prior Period ARR to arrive at the point-in-time dollar-based gross retention rate.
 Because our dollar-based gross retention rate reflects only customer losses and does not reflect customer expansion or contraction, it demonstrates that the vast majority of our customers continue to use our platform and renew their licensed software.